openemr/openemr/API_README.md

 #### Logout

 A grant (both Authorization Code and Password grants) can be logged out (ie. removed) by url of `oauth2/<site>/logout?id_token_hint=<id_token>`; an example full path would be `https://localhost:9300/oauth2/default/logout?id_token_hint=<id_token>`.
 Optional: `post_logout_redirect_uri` and `state` parameters can also be sent; note that `post_logout_redirect_uris` also needs to be set during registration for it to work.

+#### More Details

+The forum thread that detailed development of Authorization and where questions and issues are addressed is here: https://community.open-emr.org/t/v6-authorization-and-api-changes-afoot/15450

+More specific development api topics are discussed and described on the above forum thread (such as introspection).

 ### /api/ Endpoints